ocornut/imgui/docs/FAQ.md

 ---

 ### Q: I integrated Dear ImGui in my engine and some elements are clipping or disappearing when I move windows around..
+### Q: I integrated Dear ImGui in my engine and some elements are displaying outside their expected windows boundaries..
 You are probably mishandling the clipping rectangles in your render function.
+Each draw command needs the triangle rendered using the clipping rectangle provided in the ImDrawCmd structure (`ImDrawCmd->CllipRect`).
-Rectangles provided by ImGui are defined as `(x1=left,y1=top,x2=right,y2=bottom)` and **NOT** as
+Rectangles provided by Dear ImGui are defined as `(x1=left,y1=top,x2=right,y2=bottom)` and **NOT** as
 `(x1,y1,width,height)`
+Refer to rendering back-ends in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder for references of how to handle the `ClipRect` field.

 ##### [Return to Index](#index)